pantheon-systems/documentation/source/_docs/wordpress-phpstorm.md

 ---
 ## Overview

 [JetBrains PhpStorm](https://www.jetbrains.com/phpstorm/) is a commercial PHP IDE that can be configured to work with WordPress sites, allowing users to easily build and maintain custom plugins.
 This doc will set you up with a local environment in PhpStorm to create your custom plugins and themes.
-If you're looking to use PhpStorm to manage code for an entire site, [click here](/docs/wordpress-phpstorm/).

 For detailed information, see [WordPress Development using PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/WordPress+Development+using+PhpStorm).
 This document focuses on integrating and showcasing the PhpStorm workflow and is current as of PhpStorm version 2017.1.4.

 ## Create a WordPress site

 If you do not already have one, [create a new WordPress site](/docs/launch-wordpress/) on Pantheon.
+This will be your empty site, in which to develop your new plugin or theme.

 ## Clone the Code Repository